 - NDDOT only accepts online applications through our Certification and Compliance System.
 Any paper applications sent to the Department are returned to the applicant.
 This applies to both in-state and interstate applications. - Before an out-of-state firm will be considered in North Dakota, the firm must first be certified in its home state. - Your firm does not need to create a new certification application.
-Instead, you need to simply provide all documentation that your home-state received on which the DBE Certification decision was based. - As required in 49 CFR Part 26, the home-state will have made its determination to certify based on: - o Federal tax returns both personal and business - Proof of ownership - o Proof of group membership - Your company's organizational documents such as by-laws, partnership agreements, articles of incorporation and the like. - A list of equipment used to perform the work your firm is certified to perform. - Affidavits of No Change - Other items may have been included in the supporting materials on which your certification was based. - An interstate certification application is not complete when the applicant has not submitted the supporting documentation.
+Instead, you need to simply provide all documentation that your home-state received on which the DBE Certification decision was based. - As required in 49 CFR Part 26, the home-state will have made its determination to certify based on: - o Federal tax returns both personal and business - Proof of ownership - o Proof of group membership - Your company's organizational documents such as by-laws, partnership agreements, articles of incorporation and the like. - A list of equipment used to perform the work your firm is certified to perform. - No Change Affidavits (NCA) - Other items may have been included in the supporting materials on which your certification was based.